 The authentication ends and you can go back to your terminal to continue working.

-For more authentication options and information, see CLI – Authentication.
+For more authentication options and information, see Authenticate the CLI with your account.

 Before testing for vulnerabilities you must build your project, unless it has one of the following lock files:

 Examples of how to build/install your project: